kpet/clvk/README.md

   Vulkan API and provides an interpreter for SPIR-V modules.
 You don't need Vulkan-compatible hardware and drivers to run clvk using Talvos.

+It is also possible to manually point the build system at a Vulkan implementation using `-DVulkan_INCLUDE_DIRS` and `-DVulkan_LIBRARIES`.

 ### Tests

 It is possible to disable the build of the tests by passing